PSYCHOLOGICAL UNDERPINNINGS OF GENDER SEGREGATION

 (2) Barriers to entry

 What are the obstacles and advantages facing men and women interested in non-normative roles and domains?
 What are the psychological processes behind gender employment discrimination?
 How can we de-bias the evaluative process to reduce barriers to entry into non-normative roles and domains?

 What is it like for men and women to occupy a role or position historically associated with a different gender group?
 What are the interpersonal and psychological challenges facing individuals in non-normative roles (e.g., a woman in a leadership position)?
 And what are the conditions under which individuals in non-normative roles and domains can thrive?

 Across these three broad categories, one common thread in my empirical and theoretical work has been a focus on the interplay between beliefs about roles (i.e., what traits are viewed as required for success in a given domain) and beliefs about groups (i.e., group stereotypes).

-This core theme will be at the center of research conducted at the Social Roles and Beliefs Lab in
+This core theme is at the heart of research conducted at NYU Abu Dhabi's new Social Roles and Beliefs Lab.